 Mathiowetz Construction is one of the hundreds of Minnesota businesses that have reduced their emissions through Project Green Fleet.
-A program within Clean Air Minnesota, Project Green Fleet works with businesses owners and fleet operators to upgrade older, less efficient diesel engines with newer equipment that reduces air pollution.
+A program within Clean Air Minnesota, Project Green Fleet works with business owners and fleet operators to upgrade older, less efficient diesel engines with newer equipment that reduces air pollution.
 The program offers grants and additional resources to promote healthy communities and thriving businesses through continuous air emissions reductions.

 Participating in Project Green Fleet reduces diesel exhaust, which contains more than 40 different chemicals including 15 known cancer-causing substances.
 By working with businesses to replace older diesel equipment, Project Green Fleet helps businesses protect their workers and neighbors while ensuring their equipment is running longer and more efficiently.